 Julie is also available to teach yoga to large groups new to yoga or people curious about the benefits of practicing yoga.
 She also loves hosting yoga parties and presenting talks about the benefits of yoga, meditation, and Reflexology.
 Feel free to contact Julie and let her know about a group class, party, or presentataion you would like her to lead.

-Julie has taught “How to get into Headstand and Stay there” at a local Crossfit gym and is available to teach that workshop to your athletes, too.
+Julie has taught “How to get into Headstand and Stay there” at her local Crossfit gym and is available to teach that workshops about mobility and yoga to your athletes, too.

-What is it and Why is it Important?
+What is Yin Yoga & Why is it Important?

 According to Bernie Clarke, author of “Yinsights”: